Ron Paul Says Coronavirus Lockdowns Are A ‘Scandal’

 If there were no restrictions, analyses have shown, hospitals in the United States would be overwhelmed by thousands of patients, which would result in more deaths.
 The nation already went through a similar situation.
 In 1918, during the flu pandemic, local governments imposed various social distancing measures to protect the population.

 In 1918, just like today, some disagreed with stay-at-home orders.
 In Philadelphia, for instance, city officials ignored warnings and held a parade.
-Within six months, 16,000 Philadelphians died.
+Within six months, 16,000 Philadelphians had died.